What is galactorrhea?

 -burns or other chest injuries.

--Spinal cord surgery, injury or tumors.
+-Spinal cord surgery, injury or tumours.

 -Tumor or other diseases of the pituitary gland.